git-the-language-nerd/git-the-language-nerd/README.md

 ### Hi there 👋

+I'm a language nerd and programmer, specializing in Python.
+I graduated from Economics and Linguistics worked in Berlin and Cairo between 2017-2022.
+I am currently doing a Master's in Computational Linguistics, Machine Learning and AI at the University of Potsdam.

+Ask me about languages and you're in for a long conversation ;) I love everything languages.
+I speak German (mother tongue), English (C2), French (C1), Spanish (B2), Arabic (B1), Turkish (B1).

 <!--
 **git-the-language-nerd/git-the-language-nerd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.